hanowell/uwsoc533a/docs/06_population-projection.md

 From the United Nations' demographic dictionary [-@population_multilingual_1958] cited on PHG pg.
 117:

-* A **population projection** "shows the future development of a population when <span style="text-decoration:underline">certain assumptions</span> are made about the future course of fertility, mortality, and migration"
+* A **population projection** "shows the future development of a population when <span style="text-decoration:underline">certain assumptions</span> are made about... future... fertility, mortality, and migration"
 * A **population forecast** "<span style="text-decoration:underline">is a projection</span> in which the <span style="text-decoration:underline">assumptions</span> are considered to yield a <span style="text-decoration:underline">realistic picture</span> of the probable future development of a population"

 (My underlining)